By: Carly Levy

-During the event, Pollack’s 20-year-old son, Hunter, read a speech about his sister that he originally wrote for “March For Our Lives” in Washington D.C.
-The reason why he wasn’t a speaker at the event was because he said he received a text message from one of the coordinators telling him that there was not enough time for him to give it, leaving him disappointed.
+During the event, Pollack’s 20-year-old son, Hunter, read a speech about his sister that he originally wrote for “March For Our Lives” in Washington, D.C.
+The reason why he wasn’t a speaker at the event was that he said he received a text message from one of the coordinators telling him that there was not enough time for him to give it, leaving him disappointed.

 “I didn’t mention the word ‘gun’ in my speech,” said Hunter.
 “It was nothing to do with politics.
 It was honoring my sister.”

 A resident of Parkland for the past 17 years, Hunter grew up living between both his mother’s home in Parkland and his father’s home.
-Currently, a college student at Tallahassee Community College, he said he will be attending Florida State University possibly in the fall or spring.
-As a senior at Marjory Stoneman Douglas High School while Meadow was a freshman, he said they were very close.
+Currently, a college student at Tallahassee Community College, he said he would be attending Florida State University, possibly in the fall or spring.
+As a senior at Marjory Stoneman Douglas High School, while Meadow was a freshman, he said they were very close.

 “She was always there whenever I needed her,” said Hunter.
 “She was very beautiful.
 She had a smile that could light up the whole room…light up the whole state if it had to.”

 - Carly Levy was born and raised in Coral Springs.
 She has a Bachelor’s degree in Film and minored in theatre.
 Her goal is to leave a mark on the world with her writing in any way that she can.

 - News2018.05.07Parkland Parents Create Scholarship for Daughter with ‘Great Thirst for Knowledge’